mdn/mdn/ADRs/001-use-react.md

 We will use the React framework and related technologies when developing significant new frontend features for the MDN website.
+We may also convert existing features to React as time and opportunity allows, but this ADR does not mandate that.

 ### Context

-The Kuma frontend is currenly implemented using jQuery and jQueryUI, but no modern frontend framework.
+The Kuma frontend is currenly implemented using jQuery and, to a lesser extent, jQueryUI, but without a modern frontend framework.
 As a result our UX (the menus in the navigation header, for example) feels dated.
 The development team feels that our development velocity is hampered by lack of a framework.
 Furthermore, we believe that our ability to collaborate